MIT-Emerging-Talent/ET6-CDSP-group-08-repo/README.md

 Our strategy focuses on two key groups:

 - **UNHCR (Funders):**
-  Through a [**12-slide pitch presentation**](https://www.canva.com/design/DAGvwC3zSuc/Q90rZDX6Gnho7nUzny1ipQ/edit?utm_content=DAGvwC3zSuc&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton) for the [UNHCR Refugee-led Innovation Fund](https://www.unhcr.org/innovation/refugee-led-innovation-fund/), we clearly communicate the project’s purpose, funding request, and the role of **Popular Committees in Sudan.**
+  Through a [**12-slide pitch presentation**](https://solarenergyforcommunityresilienceinsudan.my.canva.site/), we clearly communicate the project’s purpose, funding request, and the role of **Popular Committees in Sudan.**

 - **Popular Committees (General Public):**
   Local, elected groups in Sudan that manage essential services (water, electricity, sanitation, dispute resolution) in the absence of strong state institutions.